-In this article, we’ll be taking a look at the major differences between 2825 and 194 bulbs.
+In this article, we’ll be taking a look at the major differences between 2825 vs 194 bulbs.

 We will tell you that these two bulbs are interchangeable and can be used in each other’s sockets.
 However, there are a number of differences in terms of performance and use case.